 2 Healthcare in 2030: networked hospitals, connected and distributed care

 Alongside predictive care comes another turning point linked to the place where you can be cured, or you can operate if you are a doctor.
-In 2030, a hospital is no longer a large building covering a wide range of diseases.
-It focuses on the most complex procedures and the most acute patients, while less urgent cases are monitored and treated through smaller hubs and plexuses.
+In 2030 a hospital is no longer a large building covering a wide range of diseases.
+It focuses on the more complex procedures and the most acutely ill, while less urgent cases are monitored and treated through smaller hubs and plexuses.
 Outpatient clinics, small Intra Moenia, day hospital surgery, specialized treatment clinics and even private homes.
 These locations are linked to a single digital infrastructure.
 Centralized command centers analyze clinical and location data to monitor supply and demand in real time.

 3 Doctors and patients: what matters is experience

 Why are experiences so important today, in 2030?
 For patients, research has long shown that the experiential context has a direct effect on improving or worsening.
 For doctors, the best work experiences have become increasingly urgent: a decade ago they suffered from huge burnout rates, mainly caused by the stress of trying to help too many patients.
 Sometimes they were even physically attacked by exasperated and violent patients, in emergency rooms for shortages of staff or organization.

 In 2030, AI-powered predictive healthcare networks are helping to reduce waiting times and improve staff workflows.